The Shareholder Forum

 (2008-2010)

-Considering how currently proposed
+Considering how recently proposed policies

-advisory voting on executive compensation
+for advisory voting on executive compensation

 might serve the public interest in enterprise